wavesplatform/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 Waves Nodes store configuration file (by default) in `/etc/waves/waves.conf` directory.
 You can mount the directory with Docker volumes.
 See [Managing Data](#managing-data) section for more details about Docker volumes mapping.

-If the directory does not exist, the default configuration file will be created in the directory.
+If the directory does not exist, the directory and default configuration file will be created.
 Default configuration file is used depending on type of network specified by `WAVES_NETWORK` environment variable.
 If the value of `WAVES_NETWORK` is not `mainnet`, `testnet` or `stagenet`, the default configuration will not be used.
 This is the case of using `CUSTOM` network type that requires correct configuration file.
 If you use `CUSTOM` network and the `/etc/waves/waves.conf` is NOT found, the container will not run.

 By default, the `/etc/waves/waves.conf` config includes `/etc/waves/local.conf`.
 Custom `/etc/waves/local.conf` can be used to override default config parameters.
 Custom `/etc/waves/waves.conf` can be used to override the whole node configuration.